PimpMyPizza/bybit-dart/README.md

 # ByBit

 ByBit is a [Dart](https://dart.dev/) library for an easy communication with the [bybit](https://www.bybit.com/) exchange platform [API](https://bybit-exchange.github.io/docs/inverse/#t-introduction).
-This package allows to make simple REST API call or to subscribe to several WebSockets channels topics.
+This package allows to make simple REST API calls or to subscribe to several WebSockets channels topics.

 ## How to use

 ### Create a ByBit instance

 Note that all the parameters are optional, but you need a valid key and password to access private topics from bybit.
-You can create your own api-key [on the bybit website](https://www.bybit.com/app/user/api-management);
+You can create your own api-key [on the bybit website](https://www.bybit.com/app/user/api-management)

 ``` Dart
 ByBit bybit = ByBit(